anantjain-xyz/anantjain.dev/_posts/books-read-and-listened-to-in-2024/index.md

 1. Scaling People.
 Claire Hughes Johnson.
 2. The Happiest Toddler on the Block.
 Harvey Karp.
 3. The Crux: How Leaders Become Strategists.
 Richard P. Rumelt.
+4. Start With Why: How Great Leaders Inspire Everyone to Take Action.
+Simon Sinek.